Marmee & Louisa: The Untold Story of Louisa May Alcott and Her Mother

 — Kirkus Reviews

-For a review copy of Marmee & Louisa or My Heart Is Boundless, please contact publicist Erin Reback at (212) 698-7426 or erin.reback@simonandschuster.com.
+For review copies of Marmee & Louisa or My Heart Is Boundless: Erin Reback at (212) 698-7426 or [email protected]

-For a review copy of Salem Witch Judge or American Jezebel, please contact publicist Julie Burton at (415) 477-4407 or julie.burton@harpercollins.com.
+For review copies of Salem Witch Judge or American Jezebel: Julie Burton at (415) 477-4407 or julie.burton@harpercollins.com